Chronic Daily Headache

-A patient who has headaches as many days as not — at least 15 days a month — is said to have chronic daily headache (CDH).
-CDH is not a specific type of headache, but rather a descriptive term applied to any number of headache types.
-Primary headaches that can occur on a daily or near daily basis include:
+A patient who has headaches as many days as not — at least 15 days per month — is said to have chronic daily headache (CDH).
+Not a specific type of headache, CDH is rather a descriptive term applied to any number of headache types.
+Headaches that can occur on a daily or near daily basis include:

 While tension-type headaches are the most common CDH, they are relatively mild and tolerable.
 The majority of CDH cases fall into one of two categories, both related to migraine.

-Medication overuse headache (rebound), is a CDH caused by the patient’s own use of pain relievers.
+Medication overuse headache (rebound) is a CDH caused by the patient’s use of pain relievers.
 While the condition is frustrating and disabling, it is potentially curable.

-A more difficult type and all too common CDH is a “transformed migraine”— migraines that over time become more and more frequent, blurring together until there is a 24-hour-a-day continuous background headache with occasional superimposed more severe migraine symptoms.
-Transformed migraine headache is extremely difficult to treat, and acts more like a chronic pain syndrome than a migraine in terms of its poor response to typical migraine drugs.
-Some researchers believe that years of chronic, frequent migraines can cause permanent scarring or other changes in the brain creating this type of intractable CDH, which may not be curable.
-While there may not be a “magic bullet” for such cases, many patients can be effectively managed with a variety of treatments to substantially reduce pain and disability.
+An extremely difficult to treat — and all too common — type of CDH is a transformed migraine.
+This is a migraine that over time becomes more and more frequent, blurring together until there is a 24-hour-a-day continuous background headache with occasional superimposed, more severe migraine symptoms.
+A transformed migraine headache acts more like a chronic pain syndrome than a migraine in terms of its poor response to typical migraine drugs.
+Some researchers believe that years of chronic, frequent migraines can cause permanent scarring or other changes in the brain, creating this type of intractable CDH that may not be curable.
+While there is not a “magic bullet” for such cases, many patients can be effectively managed with a variety of treatments to substantially reduce pain and disability.

 Because out of control migraines can transform into a CDH that is difficult to treat, it is very important to establish a good preventive regimen as early in life as possible.